intershop/intershop-pwa/docs/concepts/project-structure.md

 ## Extension Folder Structure

-We decided to group additional features, that are not universally used, into extensions to keep the main sources structured.
+We decided to group additional features that are not universally used into extensions to keep the main sources structured.

 Each extension module can have multiple sub folders: